 Innovation is not a one-time effort.
 To make an entrepreneurial mindset an integral part of the organization, leaders from the C-suite down must actively reinforce innovation as a key corporate strategy.
-This can be achieved through planning on a long term roadmap and consistently supporting innovation efforts and ideas.
+This can be achieved through planning on a long-term roadmap and consistently supporting innovation efforts and ideas.

-An obvious but recurring standard problem could be, that a corporate is not willing to invest enough in the following human and financial resources in a certain startup program.
+An obvious but recurring standard problem could be, that a corporation is not willing to invest enough in the following human and financial resources in a certain startup program.
 Naturally, this will not enable this program to deliver the strategic goals set by management.
 To avoid this recurring problem, it is important that the management acknowledges the importance of the following operational dimensions:

 - Implementation Effort

 “Do you have the right people?
 People who are passionate about innovation development or have experience working in the startup ecosystem before?”

 To achieve value-add engagement and meaningful relationships with startups, it is important that your organization’s innovation department comprises experienced talent in generating insights and co-developing new products and solutions in the startup ecosystem.
 They are people who acknowledge the importance of corporate-startup engagement and strongly believe in the mission and vision behind the innovation initiatives of the organization or the industry.

 It is essential for organizations to meet evolving market and business demands to stay competitive.
 Often organizations will collaborate with startups, students, and external talents to source new ideas and groundbreaking opportunities.

 Before you collaborate with a startup, there are some key elements that you need to consider before starting.
 These elements may make or break your potential innovation collaboration with external stakeholders.
 If you’ve checked all the boxes, you are ready to go!